freearhey/epg-grabber/README.md

 - `--days`: number of days for which to grab the program (default: 1)
 - `--delay`: delay between requests (default: 3000)
 - `--timeout`: set a timeout for each request (default: 5000)
-- `--cache-max-age`: maximum time for storing each request in milliseconds (default: 0)
+- `--cache-ttl`: maximum time for storing each request in milliseconds (default: 0)
 - `--gzip`: compress the output (default: false)
 - `--debug`: enable debug mode (default: false)
 - `--curl`: display current request as CURL (default: false)